Race Across the World series 2: Leg 1: Mexico City, Mexico → Copán Ruinas, Honduras

 The first checkpoint was Copán Ruinas in Honduras.
-Shuntelle & Michael decided to travel to the northern Caribbean coast of the Yucatan Peninsula enroute to Belize.
-Dom & Lizzie chose to go from Oaxaca City to Guatemala via the Pacific coast route, but visited the infinity pool at Hierve el Agua while waiting for a bus at Oaxaca City.
-Emon & Jamiul chose the interior route so they could see the Mayan ruins at Palenque.
+Shuntelle and Michael decided to travel to the northern Caribbean coast of the Yucatan Peninsula enroute to Belize.
+Dom and Lizzie chose to go from Oaxaca City to Guatemala via the Pacific coast route, but visited the infinity pool at Hierve el Agua while waiting for a bus at Oaxaca City.
+Emon and Jamiul chose the interior route so they could see the Mayan ruins at Palenque.
 Initially they had intended to go via Tonalá, but found that it would mean a six hour detour, and so changed bus half-way through.

-Jo & Sam also initially intended to go to Belize, but a stranger in San Cristóbal de las Casas advised them the ideal route was via Guatemala.
+Jo and Sam also initially intended to go to Belize, but a stranger in San Cristóbal de las Casas advised them the ideal route was via Guatemala.
 This proved fortunate as it allowed them to reach Copán Ruinas first on day 6 of the race, despite stopping along the way to work for money at an organic farm in Antigua Guatemala.

-At Belize, Shuntelle & Michael and Jen & Rob managed to catch the boat from Placencia to Puerto Cortés in Honduras, but had to take shelter in Honduras after getting caught in Tropical Storm Karen on their way to Copán Ruinas.
-Emon & Jamiul missed the boat despite taking an expensive taxi ride to Placencia and had to wait until the following day for a boat.
+At Belize, Shuntelle and Michael and Jen and Rob managed to catch the boat from Placencia to Puerto Cortés in Honduras, but had to take shelter in Honduras after getting caught in Tropical Storm Karen on their way to Copán Ruinas.
+Emon and Jamiul missed the boat despite taking an expensive taxi ride to Placencia and had to wait until the following day for a boat.
 They finished last in this leg.